 Maplewood is a medium-sized town located in the state of New Jersey.
 With a population of 25,359 people and six constituent neighborhoods, Maplewood is the 78th largest community in New Jersey.
-Maplewood has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Maplewood was built prior to World War II, making it one of the older and more historic towns in the country.

 Maplewood home prices are not only among the most expensive in New Jersey, but Maplewood real estate also consistently ranks among the most expensive in America.

 Maplewood is a decidedly white-collar town, with fully 89.36% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Maplewood is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Maplewood who work in management occupations (16.01%), sales jobs (10.64%), and business and financial occupations (9.01%).